DaveSkender/Stock.Indicators/docs/_indicators/StarcBands.md

 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `null` values since there's not enough data to calculate, where `N` is the greater of `S` or `A`.

-> :hourglass: **Convergence warning**: The first `A+150` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+>&#9886; **Convergence warning**: The first `A+150` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### StarcBandsResult